layilin/SP23-33852/_texts/sc-page006.md

 [^f6n6]: Geoffrey Chaucer (1340-1400), author of *The Canterbury Tales*.
 Gilmore notes that Chaucer uses sugar twice in *The Canterbury Tales* and again in *Troilus and Criseyde*.

+[^f6n7]: The white cedar is probably *Tabebuia heterophylla*, a timber tree widely distributed throughout the Caribbean.

+[^f6n8]: The Bermuda cedar (*Juniperus bermudiana*).
+Endemic to Bermuda and used for building houses and other construction work.
+Also sustained a ship-building industry that denuded the island of most of its Bermuda cedars by the 1830s.
 ---